Pirate FlagPirates and PrivateersPirate Flag

 Magazine, Summer 2024

-If ye be wantin’ to observe Talk Like a Pirate Day – September 19th for those who’ve forgotten – there be no better way than to sneak a peek at the Summer issue of Wreckwatch. ’Tis yours for simply visitin’ their website and addin’ your name to the roll.
+If ye be wantin’ to read about pirates, there be no better way than to sneak a peek at the Summer issue of Wreckwatch. ’Tis yours for simply visitin’ their website and addin’ your name to the roll.
 The first treasure to explore be about a 300-year-old mystery.
 Your editor, Cindy Vallar, investigates “Who Wrote the First Pirate Blockbuster.”
 Ye, o’ course, ken she’s wonderin’ just who be Captain Charles Johnson, who put pen to paper to regale us wi’ tales of famous scurvy knaves.

 Skull